unicode-org/cldr/tools/java/org/unicode/cldr/util/data/ReadMe.txt

   NOTE: should move into separate file to make this more turn-key
 - Paste the zoneItems into supplementalData.xml
   Add the version number, <zoneFormatting multizone="001 ...
 UZ" tzidVersion="2006g">
-- Paste the $tzid into supplementalData.xml
+- Paste the $tzid into supplementalMetadata.xml
 - CAREFULLY COMPARE THE RESULTS TO THE LAST VERSION

 A. If any IDs in zone.tab changed name, add the mapping to StandardCodes.FIX_UNSTABLE_TZID_DATA